 - Visualize colored light during meditation to focus healing attention

-Expand your practice with mindfulness and meditation; research shows meditation-based programs can reduce symptoms of anxiety and depression and improve wellbeing3.
+Expand your practice with mindfulness and meditation; research shows meditation-based programs can reduce symptoms of anxiety and depression in multiple studies3.
 Combine visualization, crystals, aromatherapy, and movement for a multi-sensory approach to balance.

-Explore home practices like creating a meditation corner with the color you’re working on or using color-focused affirmations during your morning routine.
-Internal pages that may help include: mindfulness and meditation practices and ways to grow spiritually.
+Create a meditation corner with the color you’re working on or use color-focused affirmations during your morning routine.
+For guided practices and further reading, see our articles on mindfulness and meditation practices and ways to grow spiritually.

 Common Questions About Chakra Colors